-Knud returned to Minnesota, was mustered out at Fort Snelling and became a civilian war veteran in the fall of 1865, but had he returned home?
-Having left his home in Norway four years earlier he had most likely lived in Minnesota for only a few months.
-Who did he know in Minnesota and where did he go when he returned from war?
+Knud returned to Minnesota, mustered out at Fort Snelling and became a civilian in the fall of 1865.
+Had he returned home?
+Who did he know in Minnesota?
+Were there friends from Göl, his brother, a cousin or other relatives?
 Other than his uniform, what belongings did he have?
-He had left a disciplined life shared with and directed by others, large numbers of whom did not survive.
+He left a disciplined life shared with and directed by others, large numbers of whom did not survive.
 He had seen and participated in extremely grueling, violent, dangerous and destructive activities interspersed with long periods of boredom.
-Returning to Minnesota he would have left his comrades in arms and been free to come and go as he pleased.
-There would have been no one to account to or to pay him, circumstances that could have been very disorienting.
+In Minnesota he left his comrades in arms and was free to come and go as he pleased.
+There was no one to account to or to pay him, circumstances that could have been very disorienting.